demml/opsml/README.md

 ## ModelCard
 The following example shows how to create a ModelCard.
 For more information on what you can do with ModelCards, refer to additional examples in the example dir.

-- We will use the DataCard from the previous example to train and model and create as ModelCard
+- We will use the DataCard from the previous example to train a model and create a ModelCard

 ```python
 from opsml_artifacts.registry.model.creator import ModelCardCreator